Alexandra RosatiAssistant Professor

 Cognitive Evolution Group alumni

-- Megan Cole (Lab Coordinator, 2016-18) is currently a graduate student in the Department of Anthropology at the University of New Mexico.
+- Megan Cole (Lab Coordinator, 2016-18) is currently a graduate student in Anthropology at the University of New Mexico.

-- Hayoung Chang (Honors thesis student; Harvard College ’18, Integrative Biology) will attend the Royal Veterinary College, London in fall 2019.
+- Hayoung Chang (Honors thesis student; Harvard College ’18, Integrative Biology) is currently attending the Royal Veterinary College in London.